astronomer/docs/learn/templating.md

 Prefer this method if you need to template a field repeatedly.

+For existing projects, naming your custom operator the same as the existing one simplifies refactoring by allowing you to only modify imports, minimizing the required code changes.

 ```python
     from airflow.decorators import dag
     from airflow.operators.bash import BashOperator